remillet/Tools/datasources/utilities/README.md

 mkdir solrdumps
 cd solrdumps
 #
-# There are two ways to get the files:
+# There are several ways to get the files:
 #
 # to get a subset of the dumps (i.e. the public ones), you can download them via HTTP:
-~/Tools/datasources/ucb/solrutils/curl4solr.sh
+~/Tools/datasources/utilities/curl4solr.sh
+~/Tools/datasources/utilities/wget4solr.sh
 #
 # or, if you have ssh access to either Dev or Prod, you can scp them:
-~/Tools/datasources/ucb/solrutils/scp4solr.sh mylogin@cspace-prod.cspace.berkeley.edu
+~/Tools/datasources/utilities/scp4solr.sh mylogin@cspace-prod.cspace.berkeley.edu
 #
 # NB: this script makes *a lot* of assumptions!
 # * You must be able to connect to the CSpace production or development servers,